 – Immigration Team

-The Corporate Income Tax forms and filing deadlines
+Spanish Corporate Income Tax Forms and Filing Deadlines

-The most important forms for corporate income tax are as follows:
+The most important corporate income tax forms in Spain are as follows:

 On the other hand, Form 220 is established for groups of entities or cooperative companies, with a filing period between 1 and 22 July.

-The general corporate income tax rate is 25%, although there are other rates applicable in the following cases:
+The general corporate income tax rate in Spain is 25%, although there are other rates applicable in the following cases:

 - 15% to newly created entities during the first tax period in which the company makes profits and the following one.